 What Is the Current Site Status?

-- EPA has confirmed that the plume moves generally north from the Landfill in the direction of the Potomac River based on the monitoring data.
+EPA has confirmed that the groundwater contamination plume moves generally north from the Landfill in the direction of the Potomac River based on the monitoring data.